MatthewPeters-swag/cmpm-121-f25-d3/PLAN.md

 -- Crafting and Victory Condition --

-- [ ] Continue using 4096-style merge mechanics for tokens
 - [ ] Set a new win condition requiring the player to craft a higher-value token (e.g., 32 or 64)
 - [ ] Display a simple victory message or overlay when the target token is crafted